tinyMLx/SciTinyML-22/asia.md

   var start = new Date('10/18/2021 7:00:00 AM UTC');
   var end = new Date('10/18/2021 10:00:00 AM UTC');
   var localTime = start.toLocaleTimeString([], {timeStyle: 'short'}) + " to " + end.toLocaleTimeString([], {timeStyle: 'short'});
-  var startString = "The workshop will run each day from <b>7:00 AM to 10:00 AM UTC which is " var endString = " in your local timezone</b> (according to your computer system time).
+  var startString = "The workshop will run each day from <b>7:00 AM to 10:00 AM UTC (and until 11:00 AM UTC on Friday) which is " var endString = " in your local timezone</b> (according to your computer system time).
 Times below adjusted to that time zone.
 Exact timing and topics subject to change." document.getElementById('LOCAL_TIME').innerHTML = startString + localTime + endString;